mzalimeni/iago/README.md

 The feeder polls its servers to see how much data they need to maintain _cachedSeconds_ worth of data.
 That is how we can have many feeders that need not coordinate with each other.

 Ensuring that we go through every last message is important when we are writing traffic summaries in the record processor, especially when the data set is small.
 The parrot feeder shuts down due to running out of time, running out of data, or both.
+In all cases, when the feeder shuts down, we wait until we get a response for all pending messages.

-When the feeder runs out of data we
+When the parrot feeder runs out of data, we

-- make sure that all the data in parrot feeder's internal queues are sent to the parrot server
+- make sure that all the requests in parrot feeder's internal queues are sent to the parrot server
-- make sure all the data held in the parrot servers cache is sent
+- make sure all the requests held in the parrot servers cache is sent
-- wait until we get a response for all pending messages or until the reads time out

-When the parrot feeder runs out of time (the duration configuration) the data in the feeder's internal queues are ignored, otherwise the same process as above occurs.
+When the parrot feeder runs out of time (the duration configuration), we

+- ignore the remaining requests in the parrot feeder's internal queue
+- tell the parrot servers to ignore further incoming requests (to avoid a race condition)
+- clear the remaining requests held in the parrot servers cache

 [Top](#Top)